top of page

 Duration: November 25, 2022 - January 18, 2023

-Role(s): UX/UI, Branding, Graphics, Visual Design
+Role(s): Principle Designer, UX/UI, Branding, Graphics, Visual Designer

 Tool(s): Adobe Creative Suite, Adobe XD, Paper & Pencil, Research, Testing & Iteration, Slack